Car Track Days

 7. Slower drivers please do not hinder faster vehicles and put your foot down on the straights and this can lead to frustration and the potential for accidents is increased.

-• Spins – If drivers spin or even worse crash it may be necessary to stop circuit activity.
+• Spins and Incidents: If drivers spin (or even worse crash) it may be necessary to stop circuit activity.
 This causes unnecessary loss of track time for all drivers; it is therefore suggested that every precaution be taken to ensure that all drivers drive to the circuit conditions and their own ability at all times and not beyond.
 Please remember it is not the vehicle or conditions that cause a spin or accident it is purely down to the person driving the vehicle!
 The only exception to this is mechanical failure!

-• Off track excursions – if you get stuck in the gravel valuable circuit time will be lost from the session.
-If this happens please get out of your vehicle when safe and stand behind the Armco.
+• Off track excursions: if you get stuck in the gravel valuable circuit time will be lost from the session.
+If this happens please get out of your vehicle when safe and stand behind the Armco fence.
 PLEASE ENSURE THAT YOUR TOWING EYE IS FITTED.

 • Always pay attention to flag signals.
+Flag signals will be shown at some but not all flag points around the circuit throughout the day.
+Please be aware that in addition to human operation of flags, we also utilise an electronic flag system at our circuit.
 Drivers ignoring flag signals and or lights will not be permitted to continue driving on the circuit.

 • Strictly no timing; this is NOT a test day.
 Anybody found to be timing, whether passenger, driver or spectator may be excluded from the rest of the day and could have their timing device confiscated.